-I have been involved in a BizTalk project recently and often people assume “I am doing BizTalk on premise so why do I need Azure”.
-On the face of it this project would have been one of those who a few years ago probably wouldn’t use the cloud but today and with a forward thinking organisation we were able to leverage the cloud to really help us.
+I have been involved in a BizTalk project recently and often people assume “I am doing BizTalk on-premise so why do I need Azure”.
+On the face of it, this project would have been one of those who a few years ago probably wouldn’t use the cloud but today and with a forward-thinking organisation we were able to leverage the cloud to really help us.

-By the way if you like this article you may find the Integrate 2016 summit very interesting too so if you come to the summit and would like to know more about this article please say Hi if you see me at Integrate 206.
+By the way, if you like this article you may find the Integrate 2016 summit very interesting too so if you come to the summit and would like to know more about this article please say Hi if you see me at Integrate 206.

-First off lets take a look at the production architecture so we can see that cloud isn’t really required.
+First off lets take a look at the production architecture so we can see that the cloud isn’t really required.

-In the production architecture you can see that we have a typical organisation.
+In the production architecture, you can see that we have a typical organisation.
 There is an Active Directory server, also there is an SMTP Server.
 The BizTalk setup is shown in the below left box, we have BizTalk 2013 R2, a SQL Server for use by BizTalk and then a server with BizTalk 360 for monitoring and operations.

-The BizTalk environment will integrate with the line of business applications of which the main one is Dynamics CRM which is an on premise installation and is new to support this transformation project.
+The BizTalk environment will integrate with the line of business applications of which the main one is Dynamics CRM which is an on-premise installation and is new to support this transformation project.
 The BizTalk environment will also integrate with some B2B business partners via an SFTP Server hosted in the company.

 The below diagram shows a rough interpretation of this architecture.

-For this scenario there were a few limitations which prevented the use of cloud, these were mainly due to data security and compliance constraints around the organisations geographic location.
+For this scenario there were a few limitations that prevented the use of cloud, these were mainly due to data security and compliance constraints around the organisations geographic location.
 While the cloud could not be used for production, there were a number of big opportunities the cloud offered which could help us to deliver this project successfully.